dnblvr/robot_navigation_project/README.md

 ---

-- these collection of links is in the event that I *did* want to transition to my own boards instead of the (kindly provided) CSUN-supplied `MSP432P401R`
+- This collection of links is in the event that I *did* want to transition to my own boards instead of the (kindly provided) CSUN-supplied `MSP432P401R`
 - [RainerKuemmerle/g2o: g2o: A General Framework for Graph Optimization][]
   - [g2o: A General Framework for Graph Optimization - paper.pdf][]
     - [G2o: A general framework for graph optimization | IEEE Conference Publication | IEEE Xplore][]